Barbara Hershey: 1990s

 Later in the year, Hershey played an attorney defending her college roommate for the murder of her husband in the suspenseful whodunit Defenseless (1991).

 Because of her frequent television appearances, by the end of 1991, Hershey was accused of "selling out to the small screen".
 In 1992, Hershey appeared with Jane Alexander in the ABC miniseries Stay the Night (1992), prompting Associated Press writer Jerry Buck to write, "Barbara Hershey is a person who jumps back and forth between features and television very easily."
 She starred in another TV miniseries in 1993, succeeding Anjelica Huston as Clara Allen in the sequel series Return to Lonesome Dove.
 She was nominated for a Golden Satellite Award for another TV appearance, The Staircase (1998).
 Between 1999 and 2000, she played Dr. Francesca Alberghetti in six episodes of the medical TV drama Chicago Hope.

 Hershey co-starred with Joe Pesci as a nightclub owner in the film drama The Public Eye (1992), and as the estranged wife of a homicidal Michael Douglas in the thriller Falling Down (1993).
+In 1995, Last of the Dogmen, co-starring Tom Berenger, was released through Savoy Pictures.
 Among the other feature films in which she appeared during the 1990s was Jane Campion's adaptation of the Henry James novel The Portrait of a Lady (1996).
-Hershey earned an Oscar nomination and won the Best Supporting Actress award from the National Society of Film Critics for her role as Madame Serena Merle in that picture.
-In 1995, Last of the Dogmen, co-starring Tom Berenger, was released through Savoy Pictures.
+Hershey earned an Academy Award nomination and won the Best Supporting Actress award from the National Society of Film Critics for her role as Madame Serena Merle in that picture.
 In 1999, Hershey starred in an independent film called Drowning on Dry Land; during production, she met co-star Naveen Andrews, with whom she began a romantic relationship that lasted until 2010.

 2000s

 In 2001, Hershey appeared in the psychological thriller Lantana.
 She was the only American in a mostly Australian cast, which included Kerry Armstrong, Anthony LaPaglia, and Geoffrey Rush.
 Film writer Sheila Johnson said the film was "one of the best to emerge from Australia in years."
 Another thriller followed: 11:14 (2003) also featured Rachael Leigh Cook, Patrick Swayze, Hilary Swank, and Colin Hanks.
-In 2002, she appeared in a two-scene cameo role as the Contessa in the mini-series, Daniel Deronda.
+In 2002, she appeared in a two-scene cameo role as the Contessa in the mini-series Daniel Deronda.

 Hershey continued to appear on television during the 2000s, including a season on the series The Mountain.
 In 2008, she replaced Megan Follows in the role of Anne Shirley in Anne of Green Gables: A New Beginning, the fourth in a series of made-for-TV films based on the character.